 The grounds of the Panama-Pacific International Exposition, held between February and November, 1915, stretched out along the northern shore of the city between Harbor View and the Presidio.
 Palaces and courts covered seventy-six city blocks, and at its center stood the Tower of Jewels, a forty-three-storey landmark covered by more than 100,000 jewels in colored glass that dangled individually to shimmer and reflect the changing light as the Pacific breezes moved them.

 In spite of the Great War that raged in Europe, the Exposition was a resounding success.
-John D. Barry, the writer from Hearst’s San Francisco Bulletin who had interviewed ‘Abdu’l-Bahá in 1912, explained why. “[T]hough the Exposition had been designed to commemorate the services of the United States Army in building the Panama Canal,” he wrote, “it was essentially dedicated to the arts of peace.
+John D. Barry, a writer from Hearst’s San Francisco Bulletin who had taken note of ‘Abdu’l-Bahá’s pragmatic approach to religion, explained why. “[T]hough the Exposition had been designed to commemorate the services of the United States Army in building the Panama Canal,” he wrote, “it was essentially dedicated to the arts of peace.
 It would show what the world could do when men and nations co-operated.”